DigitalPublishingToolkit/TOD31NetworkedContentAnalysis/md/04ch01introduction.md

 taken up Downs’ approach and further extended its application to environment-related issues.

-In what they refer to as a ‘(de)construction’ of the issue attention cycle for environmental issues, McComas and Shanahan compare the climate change news coverage of the major US newspapers, *The New York Times* and *The Washington Post*, between 1980-1995.[^03ch01introduction_50] Their research
+In what they refer to as a ‘(de)construction’ of the issue-attention cycle for environmental issues, McComas and Shanahan compare the climate change news coverage of the major US newspapers, *The New York Times* and *The Washington Post*, between 1980-1995.[^03ch01introduction_50] Their research